exercism/python/concepts/complex-numbers/about.md

     -MP3 and other audio formats use FFT for compression, ensuring more audio can fit within a smaller storage space.
     - JPEG compression and MP4 video, among many other image and video formats also use FTT for compression.

-    - Also, it is in the digital filters that let a cellphone mast separate your signal from everyone else's.
+    - FFT is also deployed in the digital filters that allow cellphone towers to separate your personal cell signal from everyone else's.

 So, you are probably using complex numbers thousands of times per second.
 Be grateful to the tech people who understand this stuff so that you maybe don't need to.